MicrosoftDocs/msteams-docs/msteams-platform/toolkit/configure-tab-capability.md

 1. [Setup local debug environment](#setup-local-debug-environment)
 1. [Provision app to Azure](#provision-app-to-azure)

-This how-to guide describes how to configure the tab for a client-side tab app.
 If you develop a server-side tab app, you don't need to update the folder structure, debug profile, or bicep infrastructure.
 Add new routes to the tab in your bot service and update app manifest in Teams Toolkit.

 For a complete example on how to configure a tab in Teams bot app, see [Hello World bot with tab](https://github.com/OfficeDev/TeamsFx-Samples/tree/main/hello-world-bot-with-tab).